Lyle-Robertson/POS-System/README.md

 ** Make it easier to manage stock and inventory quantities ** Print out invoices for customers.
 ** store these invoices on the computer.

+Below is the store the System is running at: